ManiAm/primes-cpp/README.md

 ### Makefile

-The Makefile defines one target per CI pipeline stage: lint, static, build, test, coverage, and package.
+The Makefile defines one target per CI pipeline stage: format, lint, static, build, test, coverage, and package.
 This design ensures that the local developer workflow matches the pipeline exactly.
 The compiler can be switched easily (`CXX=clang++` or `CXX=g++`) without modifying the Makefile itself.

 ## Header File Dependencies